leesahanders/learn_shinytest2_LisaBranch/README.md

 5. Use r-lib actions to set up the environment

-6. Finally we get to run the test using shinytest2
+6. Run the tests using shinytest2

- - The matrix is used for running on multiple OS's and R versions

- - workflow-call is used so you can have separate trigger so that test-actions file will run independently under some condition but also will run if called from your main yaml file.

- - The packages being pulled in are cache'd.
-First time running an action will take longer but next time should be faster.
+7. (optional) There's an option to run tests across multiple OS's and R versions using a "matrix" parameter.
+This example has that removed.

-Your test yaml should look something like:
+8. Verify that yYour test yaml looks something like:

 ```
 on:
- # push:
-  #  branches: [main]
   pull_request:
     branches: [master]
   workflow_call: